neo-ngd/NEO-Tutorial/en/5-network/README.md

 * Port (uint16) - the port we are listening to, can be 0 if your node does not handle incoming connections
 * Nonce (uint32) - random number
 * UserAgent max 1024 bytes - use 1 byte as length in this tutorial, then the string.
 Don't go over 253 bytes (0xfd)
-* BlockHeight (uint32) - the blockheight, your blockheight can be 0
+* BlockHeight (uint32) - the block height, your block height can be 0
 * Relay (uint8) - if your node is a relay, set to false (0)

 ## Command "ping"

-* BlockHeight (uint32) - the block height, your blockheight can be 0
+* BlockHeight (uint32) - the block height, your block height can be 0
 * Timestamp (uint32) - time in seconds since 01.01.1970
 * Nonce (uint32) - random number